 Addendum A

-D. The ASUW Mandatory Student Fee Committee
+D. The ASUW Mandatory Student Fee and Tuition Allocation Review Committee

 a.
 Purpose: The Committee shall serve as a means by which the ASUW Senate shall formulate recommendations on mandatory student fee requests from university fee units.
 The committee shall meet every fee year to hear and review the mandatory fee units’ proposals with recommendations being made to the ASUW Senate.
 During the years in which fees are not adjusted, the committee shall meet to review the mandatory fee units’ programs, budget, and use of fees to evaluate and prepare for the next year’s mandatory student fee recommendations.
 Additionally, the committee will be charged with exploring any entity’s requests and possible merits for new fees.
+The Committee shall meet to hear and review the university fee unit proposals/requests with a recommendation to be made to the ASUW Senate and Board of Trustees.
+It shall allocate 2% of annual tuition increases to university fee units that it deems will make the most impact on student success.

 b.
 Powers: The Committee shall hear mandatory fee requests from campus fee units and may recommend adjusting the requested fee, give a vote of nonsupport for the request, or endorse the requested amount for each fee unit.
-The Committee shall draft legislation supporting a recommendation on a mandatory student fee package, or individual fees, to the ASUW Senate for a vote.
+The Committee shall follow the same process for the allocation of tuition gathered for Student Success Priorities.
+It shall recommend the allocation of the funds to any university fee units that is determined to meet the requirement of improving student success.
+The Committee shall draft legislation supporting a recommendation on a mandatory student fee package, or individual fees, and tuition allocation to the ASUW Senate for a vote.

 c.
-Composition: The ASUW Mandatory Student Fee Committee shall be composed of four (4) ASUW Senators, two (2) of which should be returning senators, and three (3) Students-at-Large appointed by the ASUW Vice President.
+Composition: The ASUW Mandatory Student Fee and Tuition Allocation Review Committee shall be composed of four (4) ASUW Senators, two (2) of which should be returning senators, and three (3) Students-at-Large appointed by the ASUW Vice President.
 The ASUW Vice President shall serve as chairperson of the committee.

 Addendum B